 CLA and community languages schools fundamentally believe that all children have the right to a life that is free from harm.
 Our schools aim to provide an environment that is free from any type of abuse and foster a child's growth and development as per the individual requirements of each child.
-Educators at our schools are aware of their obligations under the law in regards to the welfare of children and at all times uphold their obligation.
+Educators at our schools are aware of their obligations under the law regarding the welfare of children and always uphold their obligation.
 In addition to this, our schools aim to provide regular training to all educators on child protection issues to ensure that, in the sad event a child has suffered abuse; the service can act quickly in the best interests of the child.
+In complying with the compulsory child safe standards, an organisation to which the standards apply must also ensure they have a focus on promoting the cultural safety of Aboriginal1 children, the cultural safety of children from culturally and linguistically diverse backgrounds and the safety of children with a disability.